boonewh/test-crm/Project_ToDo.md

 - [ ] Future: Add admin/superadmin roles that can cross client boundaries
 - [ ] Future: Log all unauthorized access attempts for security audits
 - [ ] Future: Add cleanup routines for deleting all data tied to a `client_id` (or soft delete)

+ Option B — Multiple Notes (Recommended for a CRM) Each note is its own object:

+ts
+Copy
+Edit
+{
+  id,
+  client_id,
+  content,
+  created_at,
+  created_by
+}
+Pros:

+Looks and feels like Interactions: multiple cards

+Allows timestamps, authorship, sorting

+Supports future features (pin note, search notes, filter notes)

+Cons:

+Requires a new ClientNote model in the backend

+Adds complexity to both DB and API